Show All Answers

 Signed lease agreement, letterhead with company name and address, or business card with company name and address.

+Registrations are renewed usually during one’s birth month.
+The month prior to the expiration date of the registration the city mails a pre-registration notice with the amount due.
+You may renew vehicles up to four (4) months early.
 For companies, the registration date is based upon the company name.
 For example, companies who’s name begins with "A" or "B" expire in the month of January.
-For vehicles leased, the month is based upon the first letter of the lease company's name.

 A renewal registration is when a NH registration has been issued to you and is about to expire, as it is your birth month.
 You need to renew it for the upcoming year.
 New Hampshire registrations are renewed for 12 months.